Kyriosity/read-write/README+/software/README+/dev-naming.md

 ## Practice

-❎ False: naming is a derivative of development,
+❎ False: Naming as usual as a derivative of development,

 ✔️ True: The naming of libraries, packages (assemblies), classes, methods, and even non-public _vars_ must be a **№1** challenge and involve the whole team<sup>:family:</sup> in discussions.
 This expense will pay off with *lingua franca* throughout the team and project, and ...
 <details>